-Differential and Integral Calculus I
+MATHEMATICS201-103 Differential and Integral Calculus I 3-2-4

-The course has for objective to initiate the student to the fundamental concepts of the differential and integral calculus: limit, derivative and anti-derivative.
-Classical applications such as optimization, graphs, computation of areas and volumes are largely discussed.
-This course is compulsory for all preparatory year students.
+The objective of this course is to introduce the student to the fundamental concepts of differential and integral calculus: limit, derivative and primitive.
+Classical applications: optimization, graphs, computation of areas and volumes.